 Once you do this, your BIOS options will load.
 Remember that when in BIOS, you have to navigate using the arrow keyboard keys.

-Reset BIOS settings
+How to reset BIOS settings

 You can simply hit the F9 key to display a blue screen that says Load Setup defaults?
 Clicking on Yes will restore the default BIOS settings.
 On my Dell laptop, under the Security tab, I could also see an entry – Restore Security settings to Factory Defaults.
 If you see it, you could use this option too.
 Select it using the arrow keys and hit Enter.